 You'll notice a vast, straight edge of cliffs on your right as you're facing south.
 Those cliffs are your lifeline, and you'll always want to keep those cliffs to your right and stay as close as you can to them for 90% of the hike.
 If you venture too far from the cliffs you'll end up deep in multiple different slot canyons.
 Approximately 5 miles into your trek you'll see a flat, almost squared-off face in the cliffs.
 This is where you'll want to leave the cliffs and keep them at your back, turning southeast.
 From that point it is approximately 2 miles to the canyon.

 This hike is anywhere between 18 and 20 miles round trip, depending on the route you take and how many slot canyons you run into.
 Because there is no trail to follow, a person's steps will always vary.
 Though the net elevation gain is small, remember that you will be constantly climbing ravines, hills, and canyons.
 Also, there are no places to get water on this adventure.
 You will need to carry all of your water and bring plenty of it if you explore this area in the warmer months.
 If you plan to backpack in, all Leave No Trace rules apply, and you must carry out everything that you bring in.
+Dogs are allowed in the Glen Canyon National Recreation Area; they must remain on a leash no longer than 6 feet, and all waste must be picked up and carried out.
 A GPS is highly recommended for waypoints such as the parking area and the cliffs.
 There is no cell phone reception, and you're very unlikely to run into anyone the whole duration of your trip.
 Reflection Canyon is remote and isolated, and the silence and calm that surrounds is just as rewarding as the view.